unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 F5 is checked when data from a valid import file is successfully parsed and new entries appear in the system.<br>
 F6 is checked when an export process produces a file containing the current entries in the system in the correct format.<br>
 F7 is checked when a user inserts a new entry and an error message pups up when the field is identical to another one in an existing row.<br>
-F8 is checked when the user tries to save a new entry or a modified row and an error message pops up warning that some of the compulsory fields appear empty,<br>
+F8 is checked when the user tries to save a new entry or a modified row and an error message pops up warning that some of the compulsory fields appear empty.<br>
+F9 is checked when a setup window pops up at the first launch of the application made by the user.<br>
+F10 is checked when during the initial configuration the system allows the user to **set a master password** that will be used at every access.<br>

 The **NON-FUNCTIONAL REQUIREMENTS** touch:
 | ID  | Requirement |